Villages and castles of the Parma and Piacenza hills

 Official website · Google Maps

 My advice is to arrive early in the morning, when the alleyways are quiet and the light is perfect.
-Wine lovers should know that we're in the Monterosso DOC area, the typical white wine of the Arda Valley: in April the village celebrates its dedicated festival, with tastings right in the streets.
+Wine lovers should know that we're in the Monterosso DOC area, the typical white wine of the Arda Valley (read more in the wine guide): in April the village celebrates its dedicated festival, with tastings right in the streets.
 In September there's "Rivivi il Medioevo" (Relive the Middle Ages), a lively historical re-enactment with processions, tournaments and medieval cuisine.

 Vigoleno: the village of lovers